joric/oneliners/README.md

         return (s:=sum(target),q:=[-a for a in target],heapify(q)) and next((x==1 for _ in count()
             if (x:=-heappop(q))==1 or s==x or (d:=1+(x-1)%(s-x))==x or not (s:=s-x+d,heappush(q,-d))),1)
 ```

+You can also use `takewhile()`, it's also a generator, so you need to expand it.

 * https://leetcode.com/problems/sliding-window-maximum